DSC-Capstone/2024-25/assignments/projects/q2/website.md

 # 🛜 Website – Quarter 2 Project
 {:.no_toc}

-_last updated Tuesday, January 9th, 2024_

 [🔙 to the main Quarter 2 Project page](../)

 ---
-- Checkpoint due **Sunday, February 25th**
+- Checkpoint due **Sunday, February 23rd**
-- Final submission due **Thursday, March 14th**
+- Final submission due **Monday, March 10th**
 - Graded by **methodology staff**

 ---

 ## Overview

 You will create a static website that serves as a public-facing version of your report.
-To get a sense of the types of websites students created in the past, refer to [last year's project websites](https://dsc-capstone.org/showcase-23).
+To get a sense of the types of websites students created in the past, refer to [last year's project websites](https://dsc-capstone.org/showcase-24).

 Anyone on the internet may stumble across your website, whether that's a recruiter that messages you on LinkedIn, your friends and family from home, someone on the internet who Googles your research area, or even an expert who is interested in your results.
 As such, your website should be targeted towards a general audience.
 Not everyone needs to know the details of your work immediately; instead, the goal of your website should be to **get the general public interested in your project and why it is impactful, and to encourage them to read further if interested**.
 Realistically, nobody is going to read your report or look at the code in your GitHub repository – both of which should be linked from your website – unless they have a good reason to.